WATEROAM

 1. B - Microfiltration can filter bacteria but is not small enough to filter viruses

-2. A - Temperature, Light, and pH all influence how long a virus can survive in water
+Temperature, Light, and pH all influence how long a virus can survive in water

 3. C - Temperature: the temperature of the water and surrounding conditions have the greatest influence on virus survival.
 Viruses survive longer in lower temperatures.